HITECHCRIME/HC_OVERVIEW/README.md

 # "Narrow example"
 ![](cryochamber-example.png)

+# Value of Scenes
+Statistically film has 40 to 60 scenes.
+Each of the scenes has a change in value assigned either positive (desire of the protagonist) or negative (forces of antagonism).

 # Hitech Crime Universe Notes
 A couple of notes relating to the design of the story, the vibe and the brand that Hitech Crime is intended to be.